Xilinx/mlir-aie/programming_guide/section-2/section-2g/README.md

     issue_token: bool = False,
 )
 ```
-- **`alloc`**: This is a reference to the object FIFO or the string name of an object FIFO that records a Shim Tile and one of its DMA channels allocated for the host-side memory transfer.
-In order to associate the memcpy operation with an object FIFO, this metadata string needs to match the object FIFO name string.
+- **`alloc`**: The `alloc` argument associates the DMA task with an ObjectFIFO.
+This argument is called `alloc` becuase the shim-side end of a data transfer (specifically a channel on a shim tile) is referenced through a so-called "shim DMA allocation".
+When an ObjectFIFO is created with a Shim Tile endpoint, an allocation with the same name as the ObjectFIFO is automatically generated.
 - **`mem`**: Reference to a host buffer, given as an argument to the sequence function, that this transfer will read from or write to.
 - **`tensor_tile`** (optional): An alternative method to `offset`/`sizes`/`strides` for determining an access pattern over the `mem` buffer.
 - **`offset`** (optional): Starting point for the data transfer.
 Default values is `0`.